Fcabla/DBpedia-abstracts-to-RDF/docs/coding-week9.md

 From these numbers you can see that about 1.5 RDF triples are generated for each text triple.
 Although we thought that the opposite would be true, this makes a lot of sense since one RDF triple is generated for each resource identified by Spotligh in a text triple object.
 This can mean two things, either we need to raise the confidence level of each Spotlight query so that fewer candidates are generated or we are doing a bad job of simplifying the sentences to generate the text triples.

-### Errors in predicate (lexicalization of verbs+prepositions)
+### Elements non-captured in predicate (lexicalization of verbs+prepositions)
-Next we will check the number of errors generated during the abstract processing, starting with the failures to lexicalize verbs and prepositions.
+Next we will check the number of errors (pattern not covered) generated during the abstract processing, starting with the failures to lexicalize verbs and prepositions.
 These errors occur when a triple contains a verb + preposition that is not in the lexicalization table.
 For more information about this lookuptable see [blog post 7][5].

 ![num_predicate_errors](https://raw.githubusercontent.com/Fcabla/DBpedia-abstracts-to-RDF/main/results/num_predicate_errors.png)